danielbrendel/cdg-homepage/public/api.md

 Model& GetModel()
 //Called for recieving the current position.
 This is useful if the entity shall move.
 Vector& GetPosition()
+//Can be used to overwrite the current position with the given position void SetPosition(const Vector& in)
 //Return the rotation.
 This is actually not used by the host application, but might be useful to other entities float GetRotation()
+//Can be used to overwrite the current rotation with the given rotation void SetRotation(float fRotation)
 //Called for querying the damage value for this entity DamageValue GetDamageValue()
 //Return a name string here, e.g. the class name or instance name.
 This is used when DAMAGE_NOTSQUAD is defined as damage-type, but can also be useful to other entities